Autumn Term Provision - an update for parents

 before leaving home (please support this at home)

 before and after eating any food including snacks

 when arriving home (please support this at home)

-School lunches will return to normal.
+School lunches will return.
 If you pay for your child’s lunch, please continue to do so, each week, on Sims Pay.
 For any log in queries, please contact the school office.

 Classroom & Curriculum

 The children will stay in their class bubbles and there will be no movement around school.
 The curriculum will be taught as it would have been with a full timetable of lessons.
 We will be planning a ‘catch up’ curriculum and will concentrate on ensuring the mental health and wellbeing of all children and particularly those who have not accessed school since lock down in March.